Tennis Australia: Famous Australian Tennis Players

-Evonne Goolagong Cawley, part of Wiradjuri Aboriginal tribe, held the title of women's world number one tennis player from 1971 to 1976.
+Evonne Goolagong Cawley, part of the Wiradjuri Aboriginal tribe, held the title of women's world number one tennis player from 1971 to 1976.
 At the age of 13, Goolagong-Cawley moved to live with tennis coach Vic Edwards.
-In 1971, 20-year-old Goolagong-Cawley competed in Wimbledon final against Australian Tennis champion Margaret Court and won the Wimbledon title.
+In 1971, 20-year-old Goolagong-Cawley competed in the Wimbledon final against Australian Tennis champion Margaret Court and won the Wimbledon title.
 In 1972, Evonne Goolagong Cawley was named Australian of the Year.
-Evonne continued to win every Australian state title and Australian singles title in 1974, 1975 and 1976 as well as more Wimbledon titles.
-Hence, an English Journalist nicknamed her as the ‘Sunshine Supergirl’.
-In 1991, Evonne Goolagong Cawley moved to Noosa and restored her connections with her Wiradjuri people and got involved with Aboriginal affairs.
+Evonne continued to win every Australian state title and Australian singles title in 1974, 1975, and 1976 as well as more Wimbledon titles.
+Hence, an English Journalist nicknamed her the ‘Sunshine Supergirl’.
+In 1991, Evonne Goolagong Cawley moved to Noosa and restored her connections with her Wiradjuri people, and got involved with Aboriginal affairs.
 In 2018 she was appointed as a Companion of the Order of Australia.

 Tennis Australia's Support for Players

-Tennis Australia (TA) is involved with the local governments to support tennis at grassroots.
-The local governments own 80 percent of tennis venues around Australia.
-Hence, TA recognises and supports the local governments involvement in organising tennis in local community, parklands and open spaces.
+Tennis Australia (TA) is involved with the local governments to support tennis at the grassroots.
+The local government owns 80 percent of tennis venues around Australia.
+Hence, TA recognizes and supports the local government's involvement in organizing tennis in the local community, parklands, and open spaces.
 Furthermore, TA and Local governments around Australia have developed four rules to ensure all of the tennis facilities meet the shared objective of the sport's governing body.
-The four rules are accountability, community benefit, sustainability and accessibility.
+The four rules are accountability, community benefit, sustainability, and accessibility.